jkozik/k8sScw.com/README.md

 NAME                                       READY   STATUS    RESTARTS   AGE pod/scwcom-74dc4585cf-d5ws8                1/1     Running   0          112s

 NAME                                                CLASS    HOSTS                     ADDRESS           PORTS   AGE ingress.networking.k8s.io/scwcom-ingress            <none>   sancapweather.com         192.168.100.174   80      112s
 ```
 ## HomeLAN NATing from external IP address / port 80 to cluster's LAN address and ingress controller's port number.
 So, on my home LAN http://192.168.100.174:30410 is where incoming web traffic enters.
 The ingress controller parses for sancapweather.com and redirects the traffic to the scwcom service.
 I have an external IP address for my home LAN that gets NAT'd by my home router to 192.168.100.174.
 On that NAT box, I map port 80 to port 30410.
-As you can see from the get ingress command, I also am running a wordpress application with another URL, but also mapped to the same IP address and port number.
-The ingress control does a reverse proxy function and splits the wordpress traffic off to the nginx-wordpress-ingress resource.

 ## Check the web page http://sancapweather.com
 ```